Clinical-Genomics/scout/README.md

 for more info, run `scout --help`

-> If you intent to use authentication, make sure you are using a Google email!

-The previous command setup the database with a curated collection of gene definitions with links to OMIM along with HPO phenotype terms.
+The previous command initializes the database with a curated collection of gene definitions with links to OMIM along with HPO phenotype terms.
 Now we will load some example data.
 Scout expects the analysis to be accomplished using various gene panels so let's load one and then our first analysis case:

 ```bash
 scout load panel scout/demo/panel_1.txt
 scout load case scout/demo/643594.config.yaml
 ```

+## Set up a user log in system

 ## Integration with chanjo for coverage report visualization